Skip to main content

 • "Show me details for the Client Meetings topic"

-• "What's in my Team Standups topic?"
+• "How many sessions are in my Team Standups topic?"

 GetTopicSessions